napari/napari/docs/naps/4-async-slicing.md

 	- Solutions for goal (2) should not block this in the future.
 - Keep the experimental async fork working.
 	- Nice to have, but should not put too much effort into this.
-	- Do not delete some existing code, which may be moved into vispy (e.g. VispyTiledImageLayer).

 ## Related work